Sing a New Psalm: Communicating with God

 the popes inspire us—a Psalm to pray in times of distress

 Psalm 41, in which the Psalmist is besieged by false friends, served as inspiration for “Prayer of a Man Betrayed” on page 52 of Sing a New Psalm: Communicating with God Through the Prayers of the Church.
-In this general audience, Pope St. John Paul II reflects on the strong hope expressed by the Psalmist, even when the Psalmist is facing extreme hostility from those he once counted among his friends.
+In this general audience, Pope St. John Paul II reflects on the strong hope expressed by the Psalmist even when facing extreme hostility from those he once counted among his friends.

 read the Catechism—a preferential option for the poor